NucleiAv/AutoPauseMiddleware/README.md

 Example Use Case:
 ------------------
-You're playing an emulated game in PCSX2, which doesn’t pause when you open Cheat Engine.
+You're playing an emulated game in GTA V, which doesn’t pause when you open Cheat Engine.
 Manually pausing doesn't work and the emulator keeps running in the background.
 With
 AutoPauseMiddleware:
-- You enter “PCSX2” as the window title.
+- You enter “GTA V” as the window title.
 - Select “NtSuspendProcess”.
 - Once you Alt-Tab to Cheat Engine, the emulator process is instantly frozen.
 - After modifying memory values, switching back resumes the game as if nothing happened.